XEGH-AM

-XEGH-AM (620 kHz) is a Spanish-language radio station that serves the McAllen, Texas (USA) / Reynosa, Tamaulipas (Mexico) border area.
+XEGH-AM (620 kHz) is a Spanish-language radio station that serves the Rio Grande Valley, Texas (USA) / Reynosa, Tamaulipas (Mexico) border area.

 The broadcast tower is around 10 miles from the United States border in Mexico.

 History

 XEGH received its concession on March 30, 1995.
 The callsign had been assigned 25 years earlier, in August 1970, when the station was made available for bidding.
-Montemayor Ibarra initially owned the station for Grupo ACIR.
+Montemayor Ibarra initially owned the station for Grupo ACIR transmitting the format "Bonita" until 2004 when it changed to "Cumbia 620".

-In 2016, XEGH became an AM simulcast of XHCAO-FM 89.1.
+In 2005, XEGH became an AM simulcast of XHCAO-FM 89.1.